amitpawarcbg/apparmor/README.md

 This is what apparmor-manager, a kubectl plugin, does.

-You can install it using krew:
+You can install it using krew :

+*$ kubectl krew install apparmor-manager*